Arycee/Vison/privacy-policy.md

 The information collected is utilized in the following ways:

-- **Service Delivery:** To ensure Vison functions correctly, including managing AFK statuses, sending welcome messages, and enabling other bot features.
+- **Service Delivery:** To ensure Vison functions correctly, including managing AFK statuses, sending welcome messages, and enabling other App features.

 - **Enhancements:** To improve Vison's performance, enhance user experience, and develop new features based on usage patterns and user feedback.